docker/docs/ee/upgrade.md

 7. Remove the original service and re-deploy with the new compose file.
 Confirm the adjusted service deployed successfully.

-## Manager Upgrades When Moving to Docker Enterprise Engine 18.09 and later
+## Manager Upgrades When Moving to Docker Engine - Enterprise 18.09 and later

-The following is a constraint introduced by architectural changes to the Swarm overlay networking when upgrading to Docker Enterprise Engine 18.09 or later.
+The following is a constraint introduced by architectural changes to the Swarm overlay networking when upgrading to Docker Engine - Enterprise 18.09 or later.
 It only applies to this one-time upgrade and to w orkloads that are using the Swarm overlay driver.
-Once upgraded to Docker Enterprise Engine 18.09, this constraint does not impact future upgrades.
+Once upgraded to Docker Engine - Enterprise 18.09, this constraint does not impact future upgrades.

-When upgrading to Docker Enterprise Engine 18.09, manager nodes cannot reschedule new workloads on the managers until all managers have been upgraded to the Docker Enterprise Engine 18.09 (or higher) version.
+When upgrading to Docker Engine - Enterprise 18.09, manager nodes cannot reschedule new workloads on the managers until all managers have been upgraded to the Docker Engine - Enterprise 18.09 (or higher) version.
 During the upgrade of the managers, there is a possibility that any new workloads that are scheduled on the managers will fail to schedule until all of the managers have been upgraded.